The King is Dead — Long Live The King, or welcome to Deepy 3000!

 But as we planned earlier, some general purpose components such as annotators will be included into the DeepPavlov Library, with Intent Catcher being the first one coming hopefully in the next release.
 Skills will be published into an open source repository in our GitHub, and you’ll be able to clone it, pick the config and needed skills, and run them in your environment.
 For this repository, we will use our trusty Deepy 3000 as the simple Multiskill AI Assistant.
 This also means that we will use our Deepy 3000, a Moonbase A.I.
 Assistant originally featured at NVIDIA GTC Fall 2020, as our public demo!

 Live long the king!
-Check out the trailer below and play with the demo right now!
+Check out the trailer below:

 What Is Deepy 3000?